danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 #   secret_access_key: 345
 ```

-Somewhat confusingly, the sample content doesn't show how to set `secret_key_base`.
 Edit the file, porting over the values that were previously in `config/secrets.yml` development section as follows:

 ```yml
 secret_key_base: dev-secret-key-base